-- the drone ships with a custom version of ArduPilot (Copter) which is close to Copter-3.5 but has additional features that will be coming back into master in the near future (notch filter, etc).
+the drone shipped with a custom version of ArduPilot (Copter) which is close to Copter-3.5 but now additional features (notch filter, etc).
 GitHub repo is here in the skyviper-stable branch.

 Uploading alternative firmware¶